 Fires are vastly attributed to farmers and ranchers who use them to clear forests for grazing cattle, and clear land for pastures.
 Loggers also raze forests for wood.

 Not only that, the Amazon forests had also been opened up for activities like mining and farming which have also given way to illegal felling of trees.
-The reason behind all these is nothing but the weak functioning of IBAMA, Brazil’s environmental agency.
+The reason behind this could be IBAMA’s (Brazil’s Environmental Agency) approach.

 Another major reason for these fires is the world’s Beef Consumption.
 Brazil is the largest exporter of beef in the world.
-Now, one must be wondering how beef is connected to the destruction of rainforests.
-Beef accounts for 41% of livestock greenhouse gas emissions which in turn account for 14.5 percent of total global emissions.
-Furthermore, the greenhouse gas emissions that the cattle produce which is Methane, has actually proved to be 25% more potent than carbon dioxide.
+Now, one must be wondering how beef is connected to the destruction of rainforests, right?
+Beef accounts for 41% of livestock greenhouse gas emissions which in turn account for 14.5 % of total global emissions.
+Furthermore, the greenhouse gas emissions produced by cattle, which is Methane, has actually proved to be 25% more potent than carbon dioxide.

-For hapless citizens around the world who wish to help, but unsure how, here are a few lifestyle changes we can incorporate to do our part in saving the world’s rainforests.
+For hapless citizens around the world who wish to help, but don’t know how, here are a few lifestyle changes we can incorporate to do our part in saving the world’s rainforests.

 Reduce the usage of paper.
 With technology becoming so handy and almost everyone owning a laptop or a mobile phone, notes can be taken down anywhere and at any time electronically.
 You just need to move your fingers fast!
 There’s no need to keep a separate notebook for every section of notes you take.
 To add to that, there is always the possibility of checking with websites like Rainforest Alliance for products that are rainforest friendly.
 In fact, products can also be purchased directly from such brands.

-If you feel too lazy to step out, buy a sapling, and plant it, then technology is always there to make your job easier.
+If you are too lazy to buy a sapling and plant it, then technology is always there to make your job easier.
 There are several websites that plant trees based on the specific number of searches you run.
-Ecosia.org is one such search engine (though nothing can be more rewarding than than actually planting a sapling with one’s own hands)
+Ecosia.org is one such search engine (though nothing can be more rewarding than actually planting a sapling with one’s own hands).

 Prevention is always better than finding a cure after the fact.
 If and when going camping, make sure that you don’t throw away burning cigarettes or matchsticks anywhere.
 Also, the campfire should be completely put out before leaving it unattended.

-Last but not the least, there have been a number of laws, agreements, and initiatives taken by the Government to protect major rainforests like the Amazon, but their effectiveness will depend on how seriously we take them by setting the right example.
+Last but not least, there have been a number of laws, agreements, and initiatives taken by the Government to protect major rainforests like the Amazon.
+However, their effectiveness will depend on citizenry setting the right example and taking them seriously.
 Afterall, at the end of the day it is up to us to decide whether we will live responsibly or watch forests burn with apathy.